-Welcome to the world of growth marketing, which places focus on continual growth by looking beyond top funnel sales.
+Welcome to the world of growth marketing, which places focus on continual growth across the entire funnel.

-In this article, we break down the ins and outs of growth marketing before looking at some of the best examples, tactics and hacks from the digital age.
+In this article, we break down the ins and outs of growth marketing before looking at some of the best examples and tactics.
 You’ll see how some of the world’s biggest brands got to where they are now and how small newcomers took on industry leaders and won.